intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 are set by other deployments.
-Specifications and - where they exist - conformance test suites might guide the initial development of implementations, but implementations ultimately need to interoperate with deployed implementations, making them de-facto conformance test suites.
+Specifications and - where they exist - conformance test suites might guide the initial development of implementations, but implementations ultimately need to interoperate with deployed implementations, making them de facto conformance test suites.

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 The cost of